Persimmon Blackbridge

 Persimmon Blackbridge (born 1951) is a Canadian writer and artist whose work focuses on feminist, lesbian, disability and mental health issues.
 She identifies herself as a lesbian, a person with a disability and a feminist.
 Her work explores these intersections through her sculptures, writing, curation and performance.
-The novels she has written follow characters that are very similar to Blackbridge's own life experiences, allowing her to write honestly about her perspective.
-Blackbridge's struggle with her mental health has become a large part of her practice, she uses her experience with mental health institutions to address her perspective on them.
+Her novels follow characters that are very similar to Blackbridge's own life experiences, allowing her to write honestly about her perspective.
+Blackbridge's struggle with her mental health has become a large part of her practice, and she uses her experience with mental health institutions to address her perspective on them.
 Blackbridge is involved in the film, SHAMELESS: The Art of Disability exploring the complexity of living with a disability.
 Her contributions to projects like this help destigmatize the attitudes towards people with disabilities.
 Blackbridge has won many awards for her work exploring her identity and the complexities that come with it.

 Life and career

 Born in Philadelphia, Pennsylvania, Blackbridge moved to British Columbia with her family as a teenager, and has worked and resided in Canada ever since.
 Along with artists Susan Stewart and Lizard Jones, she has been a member of the Vancouver-based Kiss and Tell collective.
+Kiss & Tell: Lesbian Art & Activism, the 2025 book published by the Art Canada Institute, explores Persimmon's biography, career, and activism through her work in the collective.

 A portrait of Blackbridge, by her Kiss and Tell colleague Susan Stewart, is held by The ArQuives: Canada's LGBTQ2+ Archives' National Portrait Collection, in honour of her role as a significant builder of LGBT culture and history in Canada.
 She is also featured in the 2006 National Film Board of Canada documentary film Shameless: The Art of Disability.

 Blackbridge's work as an artist has been in a variety of domains, including performance art, installation art, video art and sculpture.
 In 1991 she was the recipient of the VIVA Award for her sculptural installations.